cadevue/dinner-bash-dsa/README.md

 # Project Description 📝
 A CLI program implemented in C about a cooking management game!
 Player can move inside a map and interact with the environment, such as buying ingredients and cooking food.
 This game has no win condition.
 This is just simulation that focus on implementation of basic data structure and algorithm, such as:

-- Static List to store game configurations (loaded in the beginning of the game)
+- Static List to store game configurations (loaded in the beginning of the game) .
-- Priority Queue (Linked List) to store player's inventory
+- Priority Queue (in dynamic manner with linked list) to store the player's inventory, and delivery entries.
-- Matrix to store the map of the game
+- Matrix to store the map of the game.
-- Tree to store the recipe of the food
+- Tree to store the recipes of the food.
-- Stack to store the player's action history, with undo and redo feature
+- Stack to store the player's action history, with undo and redo feature.

+> All data structured are implemented from scratch, without using any library!

 # How to Run 🚀
 ### Prerequisites